RDoney/stuck-digital/src/case-studies/optimalvictorallen.md

 ## The Client

-Fix It Sticks is a highly modular multi-tool system featuring a variety of specialty tools and torque limiters.
-They were looking to scale their ecommerce sales by utilizing Facebook and Instagram ads.
-Combined with new, powerful video creative and compelling ad copy, we took their brand to the next level by increasing their sales by 3x in 4 months.
+Victor Allen’s was looking to scale their single serve coffee servings ecommerce sales utilizing.
+We had the opportunity to partner with Optimal Digital Marketing to be apart of their overall strategy by handling the media buying for Facebook and Instagram.

 ## The Goal

 Grow website traffic and revenue through paid social

+## Strategy

+- Facebook Remarketing
+- Spend \$1M at 2X ROAS

 ## Testimonial